 Assess you level of fullness…Just as it’s important to know when to eat, it’s equally as important to listen when your body signals that you’re no longer hungry.
 Observe the signs that show you’re comfortably full – not stuffed.

 One of the keys to intuitive eating is being able to eat when you’re hungry, continue eating until you are satisfied, and not take a bite more.
-This definitely sounds easier than it is when you first start, but practice over time (along with a little support from moi), will make this second nature.
-In the meantime, try pausing when you’re halfway through your meal to check on your current fullness level, and stop eating when you get to a level 5.
+This definitely sounds easier than it is when you first start, but practice over time (along with a little support from our dietitians and wellness coaches), will make this second nature.
+In the meantime, try pausing when you’re halfway through your meal to check on your current fullness level, and stop eating when you get to a level 5 or 6.